danielkong/socialNetwork_iOS/README.md

   > **Social Share**
   1. SLComposeViewController
-    * share with facebook, twitter, and so on.
+    * share with facebook, twitter, and so on
   2. UIAlertController & UIAlertAction
   3. UIActivityViewController
+  4. CALayer